vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

    > [!WARNING]
    > If you do not do this, it can cause higher cpu utilization while the cache maintenance task is running on each of the VMs.

-### Enable Tamper protection
+### Enable tamper protection

-Enable tamper protection to prevent Microsoft Defender being disabled in the Microsoft Defender XDR portal (security.microsoft.com).
+Enable tamper protection to prevent Microsoft Defender Antivirus from being disabled in the [Microsoft Defender portal](https://security.microsoft.com).

 ### Exclusions